UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * The user scratch directory should be used to keep input and output of calculations.
 * The user scratch directory can also be used to install software.
 * The scratch user directory is **not backed up**.
+* The scratch user directory should not be shared with other users.

 ### Checking quotas and usage in /home and /scratch